-Understanding CSR in the Context of Environmental Sustainability- Corporate Social Responsibility refers to the voluntary actions that companies take to not only meet regulatory requirements but also to go beyond compliance in addressing social and environmental concerns.
+Understanding CSR in the Context of Environmental Sustainability

+Corporate Social Responsibility refers to the voluntary actions that companies take to not only meet regulatory requirements but also to go beyond compliance in addressing social and environmental concerns.
 It involves a holistic approach that balances economic growth, social well-being, and environmental preservation.
 In the context of environmental sustainability, CSR encompasses initiatives such as reducing carbon emissions, minimizing waste, promoting energy efficiency, and adopting renewable energy sources.
-By implementing CSR strategies, businesses are able to reduce their environmental impact, enhance their reputation, and engage with stakeholders in meaningful ways that contribute to the broader goal of sustainability.
+By implementing

-A MONTHLY, OPEN ACCESS, PEER REVIEWED (REFEREED) INTERNATIONAL JOURNAL Volume 03, Issue 11, November 2024
+A MONTHLY, OPEN ACCESS, PEER REVIEWED (REFEREED) INTERNATIONAL JOURNAL Volume 04, Issue 01, January 2025